bazelbuild/bazel/site/docs/rule-challenges.md

 2. Binary Rules Depending on the Same Library Rules - Consider the case where a set of binaries that depend on the same library rules; for example, you might have a number of test rules that test the same library code.
-Let’s say out of N rules, half the rules are binary rules, and the other half library rules.
+Let's say out of N rules, half the rules are binary rules, and the other half library rules.
 Now consider that each binary makes a copy of some property computed over the transitive closure of library rules, such as the Java runtime classpath, or the C++ linker command line.
 For example, it